rayference/pinttrs/docs/rst/interface.rst

    MyClass(field=1.0 m)

-As mentioned in the `documentation <https://www.attrs.org/en/latest/names.html>`_, the ``attrs`` interface then evolved.
-Pinttrs followed the movement in order to provide similar expressiveness.
+As mentioned in the `documentation <https://www.attrs.org/en/latest/names.html>`_, the *attrs* interface then evolved.
+Pinttrs followed the movement to provide similar expressiveness.
 Consequently, we introduced :class:`pinttrs.field` and the ``pinttrs`` package:

 .. doctest::